dylanwoodconsulting/ngrx-modules-workshop/notes.md

   - [x] adjust selector to just re-export productFeature.selectProducts
   - [x] leave the forRoot with empty object and put productFeature into forFeature
   - [x] remove generic from Store in product-list
+- [x] m9
+  - [x] create selectors to get current product id and current product
+  - [x] add action/effect for trigger fetching of current product
+  - [x] reducer for singleProductFetchedSuccess
+  - [x] adjust component to use the selector and dispatch productDetailsActions.pageOpened

 ## 1/17/24